12 Finance Tricks To Building Your Personal Wealth

 Almost everything I bought came down to “How many hours do I need to stand to pay for this?”.

-Was that $40 shirt really worth almost 8 hours of my efforts or could it be put the better use?
+Was that $40 shirt worth almost 8 hours of my efforts, or could it be used better?

 Take the time to evaluate the cost of something versus the effort it takes to afford it.